-I grew up in a house where iced coffee was made by pouring the hours-old coffee pot leftovers over a glass of ice.
-Maybe a little milk was added, or, if you were feeling extra fancy, a splash of flavored creamer.
+I grew up in a house where iced coffee was made by pouring the hours-old leftovers from the coffee pot over a glass of ice.
+Maybe a little milk was added, or if you were feeling extra fancy, a splash of flavored creamer.
 Embarrassingly far into adulthood (before Keurig came along and cramped my style), that’s how I made my “cold brew.”
 For years, this was how I drank my warm-weather coffee.
 But oh, did I have it wrong.

+But what is cold brew coffee?
 In case you’re unaware, cold brew, real cold brew, is made using an entirely different method than hot coffee.
-While hot coffee is generally made by running hot water through finely-ground coffee beans, cold brew is made more like our grandmothers made sun tea – set to steep for a while, becoming flavorful and delicious on its own with nothing added but love, water, and time.
+While hot coffee is generally made by running hot water through finely ground coffee beans, cold brew is made more like our grandmothers made sun tea — set to steep for a while, becoming flavorful and delicious on its own with nothing added but love, water, and time.

 Cold brew recipe

 Our favorite method of making cold brew coffee involves nothing more than a good old-fashioned French press.

 - Grind coffee beans to a medium/coarse consistency.